jostmey/dkm/antigen-classification-problem/model/README.md

 ## Antigen Classification Problem

-To illustrate *dynamic kernel matching* (DKM) can be used to classify sequences, we modify a multinomial regression model with DKM and fit it to the antigen classification dataset [(link)](https://github.com/jostmey/dkm/tree/master/antigen-classification-problem/dataset).
+To demonstrate *dynamic kernel matching* (DKM) can be used to classify sequences, we modify a multinomial regression model with DKM and fit it to the antigen classification dataset [(link)](https://github.com/jostmey/dkm/tree/master/antigen-classification-problem/dataset).
 To perform DKM on a sequence, we implement a sequence alignment algorithm in TensorFlow.
 See `alignment_score.py` for our implementation of the [Needleman-Wunsch algorithm](https://en.wikipedia.org/wiki/Needleman–Wunsch_algorithm) in TensorFlow.
 A Keras wrapper is provided in `Alignment.py`.

 ![alt text](../../artwork/antigen-classification-model.png "Antigen classification model")